 Wrap calls to library routines and use exception handling logic to intercept and handle exceptions when practical.

+Document when wrapping library routine calls is unfeasible and ???

 6.51 Pre-processor Directives [NMP]

 6.51.1 Applicability to language

 Python v3.8 will provide a new API that gives access to various runtime, import and compiler events.
 The information gathered from these events can be used to detect, identify and avoid malicious activity.
 For example, sys.audithook can be used to add a callback function for a predefined set of events.
 The callback function receives the name of the event as well as arguments that can be used for monitoring and filtering.
 These monitored events could be used to evaluate third party components for suspicious activity during runtime, reducing the inherent risks associated with external modules.
 These new hooks are especially useful in situations where third-party source code is either unavailable or too large to evaluate for malicious activity.